 6. Copper IUD:

 If you are uncomfortable with the above barrier methods, are unable to consistently chart your cycle to use FAM, or are not responsible or reliable with your birth control methods, then your next best option is the copper IUD.
-It doesn’t contain hormones and is great for ladies looking for something more permanent as it lasts for ten years.
+It doesn’t contain hormones, which is excellent because it means you will still ovulate.
+It’s also great for ladies looking for something more permanent as it lasts for ten years.
 The copper IUD is inserted into your cervix, and stops the sperm from making it way to your uterus.
 However it does require insertion and removal by a doctor (which can be painful) and can cause heavy periods.

 Okay ladies.
 You now have homework to do.
 Reflect on these alternatives, and if you have a partner, I encourage you to include them in on the conversation to find out which one suits your lifestyle as a couple best.